Italian budget standoff may consign euro zone integration drive to slow lane

 But while officials agree that ultimately only the markets hold the power to force Italy to change its fiscal policy - a view shared by the government in Rome - leaving it only to investors to exert pressure could be dangerous.

-“The markets will discipline irresponsible behavior, but they do it very late and they do it in a very extreme way,” the second official said.
+“The markets will discipline irresponsible behaviour, but they do it very late and they do it in a very extreme way,” the second official said.

 The Pact requires governments to cut their structural deficits, which exclude one-offs and business cycle swings, every year until the books are balanced.
 Public debt must be cut every year too.